 Korean Importer Support > Highlights

-Great American Culinary Camp Seoul 2018, co-hosted by ATO Seoul and the Korean Alumni Association of the Culinary Institute of America (KCIA) successfully promoted the value, quality and diversity of American agricultural products to key decision makers of the Korean foodservice industry.
-A project team of four talented young chefs under KCIA presented an insightful presentation about American restaurant industry trends as well as 16 inspiring recipe ideas that incorporated various American agricultural products donated by 10 MAP cooperator organizations (ABC, CPB, CWC, NWCG, RAC, Sunkist, USAR, USDEC, USMEF, USPGC) and 2 suppliers (ATL Korea, Craft & Culture).
-In addition, the partner organizations and suppliers presented tabletop product showcase at the event and gained face-to-face contacts with the 170 attendees.
-An electronic copy of the Culinary Camp Recipe Book containing details of the recipes and products published for the event was made available on ATO Seoul website (www.atoseoul.com) along with cooking videos of the five recipes served at the event for on-line dissemination.
-An evaluation survey of the activity confirmed that the attendees gained better understanding and positive purchase intention on American products as a result.
+The Great American Culinary Camp Seoul 2019, co-hosted by ATO Seoul and the Korean Alumni Association of the Culinary Institute of America (KCIA), introduced diverse, high quality American agricultural products to Korean foodservice professionals.
+A project team of four talented young chefs under the KCIA presented on American restaurant industry trends as well as 16 inspiring recipe ideas that incorporated U.S. ingredients donated by 9 MAP cooperator organizations (ABC, CPB, CWC, RAC, Sunkist, USDEC, USMEF, USPGC, and Food Export USA) and 2 suppliers (ATL Korea and More Than Craft).
+The partner organizations and suppliers had booths at the event to showcase their products, and met with the 170 attendees.
+An electronic copy of the Culinary Camp Recipe Book containing delicious recipes and information on U.S. ingredients is available on ATO Seoul website (www.atoseoul.com).
+After the event, attendees reported that they had gained an better understanding of high quality U.S. ingredients and were more likely to use U.S. ingredients in the future.

 Agricultural Trade Office, U.S. Embassy - Seoul